TuxForge/.github/profile/README.md

 # TuxForge

-TuxForge is an innovative organization dedicated to developing intuitive software solutions for GNU/Linux, driven by a strong commitment to Free and Open Source Software (FOSS) principles.
+TuxForge develops intuitive software solutions for GNU/Linux with a commitment to Free and Open Source Software (FOSS) principles.

 ## 🚀 Our Mission